 \section{Introduction}

-For a long time one has been looking for adequate analogues of o-minimality in other settings than real closed fields.
+For a long time one has been looking for adequate analogues of o-minimality in other settings than for real geometry.
 Several notions have been put forward, each with certain strengths and weaknesses.
-In Part I of this work, \cite{CHR}, we have put forward a notion for tame geometry on non-archimedean values fields, called Hensel minimality, both simple and strong and providing a common variant for the settings from e.g.~\cite{Haskell,Macpherson,HM,HK,CLb}.
-It is similar to o-minimality \cite{VdD,PillaySteinhornI} both in its simplicity and its strong consequences.
-In Part I we have focused on the equicharacteristic zero case.
-In this sequel, we focus on the mixed characteristic case, and we give a diophantine application similar to the results by Pila-Wilkie \cite{PW} in the o-minimal case, but for the moment this application is for curves only.
+In Part I \cite{CHR} together with this sequel paper, we put forward a notion for tame geometry on non-archimedean valued fields, called Hensel minimality, both simple and strong and providing a common variant for the settings from, among other, \cite{Haskell,Macpherson,HM,HK,CLb}.